webiny/webiny-js/packages/lexical-parser/README.md

 ```

-Now the output for the paragraph node will be:
+The output for the paragraph node will be:

 ```tsx
 const output = [